 Our senior shark biologist, Alison Towner, has contributed to global papers on white shark research priorities and the impacts of fishing vessels on shark populations.
 Her research from tagging data collected in Gansbaai further supports the observations that sharks spend less time at cage diving vessels over time and some choose not to respond at all.

 In summary, our studies have led to the following knowledge on white sharks:

 - Gansbaai population estimate.

-- Knowledge of white sharks incredible wound healing capabilities.
+- Knowledge of white sharks' incredible wound healing capabilities.

 - Tracking analysis revealed that larger white sharks are more selective and refined in the habitats they use than smaller sharks.
-Spatially restricted management strategies would aid enforcement of current protective legislation for the white shark in similar environments of limited resources and capacity.
+Spatially restricted management strategies would aid the enforcement of current protective legislation for the white shark in similar environments of limited resources and capacity.

-- Warmer waters and climatic phase showed significant effects on numbers of sharks with females favouring warm and males’ cooler waters.
+- Warmer waters and climatic phase showed significant effects on the numbers of sharks with females favouring warm and males’ cooler waters.
 The findings of this study could contribute to bather safety programmes because the incorporation of environmental parameters into predictive models may help identify times and localities of higher risk to bathers and help mitigate human white shark interactions.

 - Significantly different habitat use and movement patterns between white sharks in Mossel Bay and Dyer Island.